-Panasonic FZ2000 versus Panasonic G85
+Panasonic FZ2000 vs G85

-The Panasonic Lumix DMC-FZ2000 (called Panasonic FZ2500 in some regions) and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were officially introduced in September 2016.
+The Panasonic Lumix DMC-FZ2000 (called Panasonic FZ2500 in some regions) and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were announced in September 2016.
 The FZ2000 is a fixed lens compact, while the G85 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (FZ2000) and a Four Thirds (G85) sensor.
-The FZ2000 has a resolution of 20 megapixel, whereas the G85 provides 15.8 MP.
+The FZ2000 has a resolution of 20 megapixels, whereas the G85 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is notably smaller (19 percent) than the Panasonic FZ2000.
 It is noteworthy in this context that the G85 is splash and dust-proof, while the FZ2000 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ2000 has a lens built in, whereas the G85 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the G85 and their specifications in the Micro Four Thirds Lens Catalog.